behringer24/argumentative/README.md

 There are no dependencies beside the "fmt", so thats a "no dependencies".

 ## Usage
-The simple structure of the argumentative code required to get your parameters is
+The simple structure of the argumentative package, that is required to get your parameters is:

-* init a flags object
+* init a flags object from the package
 * define you flags
 * call the Parse method to get the values
 * handle the errors or override flags and display the usage instructions